-- 2 Select a snapshot from the list and click OK. - 3 Click in the second selection box to select a different snapshot and click OK.
+- In Actual State Historical Comparison or Authorized State Historical Comparison, click in the first selection box or click the Select Snapshot button in the toolbar.
+The Select snapshot to view dialog box opens. - Select a snapshot from the list and click OK. - 3.
+Click in the second selection box to select a different snapshot and click ${\bf OK}.$